Yochyo/EventManager_Kotlin/README.md

     companion object: EventHandler<SampleEvent>(){
         override fun doAfter(e: SampleEvent){
-            ..do this after every listener was used..
+            //do this after every listener was used
         }
     }
 }